Sarah Thorne: Later years

 In 1894 Thorne leased the Chatham Lecture Hall, renaming it the Opera House; it became an alternative venue for her theatrical company.
 Her last theatrical appearance was in Margate during her benefit in September 1898.

 Sarah Thorne died at 3 New Road Avenue, Chatham, Kent on 27 February 1899.
 She was buried at Brompton Cemetery, West Brompton, London on 3 March 1899.

 After her death her son and business manager, Edmund Macknight, took over the leases of the Opera House at Chatham and the Theatre Royal in Margate.
 Her daughter Elizabeth married the actor-manager Henry Dundas in 1883.

 Thorne's nephew, the son of her sister Emily (died 5 March 1907) and her husband, actor Frank Parker Gillmore, was the actor and playwright Frank Gillmore.
 His daughters were the actresses Ruth Gillmore and Margalo Gillmore.

 Legacy

 The Sarah Thorne Theatre, a small-scale performing arts centre sited in a Kent County Council owned building in Broadstairs, Kent, presents plays, concerts, panto and opera.
-Its patrons have included Judi Dench, David Suchet, Julian Fellowes and Giles Brandreth.
+Its patrons have included Judi Dench, David Suchet, Julian Fellowes and Gyles Brandreth.